wmleidy/ruby-binary-search-trees/README.md

 #to_bst  (converts a sorted array into a height-balanced BST)

-(plus a few linked lists methods to assist with conversions, but the full class is a separate repo)
+...plus a few linked list methods to assist with conversions, but the full linked link class would be a separate repo (which I might post)
 ```

 What's missing?
 Well, a `#delete` method that works properly at a non-full root (I welcome any suggestions), and a `#rotation` method that would self-balance the tree when new items are added that cause the tree to become unbalanced.
 (There are many flavors of these: [click here](https://en.wikipedia.org/wiki/Self-balancing_binary_search_tree).)